Quitting breastfeeding

 The present:

-Today, misconceptions that breastfeeding interferes with sexual relations abound in popular ‘parenting guides’.
-Here are some quotes:
+Today, misconceptions that breastfeeding interferes with sexual relations abound in popular ‘parenting bibles’.
+Some quotes for you to cringe at:

 “The decision to breastfeed should be somewhat mutual.
 I have several friends who say that their partners were turned off by the sight of them feeding the baby.
 Before the baby is born, you should allow your partner to share his feelings about your suckling someone other than him.
 Consider whether you feel comfortable with the notion of turning your lovely sex toys into udders for the next few months and whether your partner feels at least a little comfortable with that idea too” (The Best Friends' Guide to Surviving the First Year of Motherhood).